ricardolx/rag-query/README.md

 Slides app - intelligent querying of Google Slides presentations.
-After granting access to drive and slides through Google's OAuth API, your Presentation notes and content are saved into a vector DB (Pinecone).
-You can ask questions about your presentations without specifying which presentation file contains the information - AI finds the best document for the information.
+After granting access to drive and slides through Google's OAuth API, you can query and submit questions to your Presentation notes and content without specifying which documents contain the information.

 ![Screenshot 2023-12-20 at 6 01 07 PM](https://github.com/ricardolx/slides-app/assets/37557051/9f10c566-328b-4c44-a97c-cae76b5c7fee)